 The law states that Early Intervention services "to the maximum extent appropriate, are provided in natural environments, including the home, and community settings in which children without disabilities participate."
 Therefore, the Service Coordinator meets with families in their homes or other community settings that children and families frequent.
 It is through the provision of home and community supports that we can truly understand and respect the uniqueness of each individual family.
-Being invited into the life of the family is a practice from the past that is instrumental today in providing family-centered intervention.
+Being invited into the life of the family is instrumental in providing family-centered intervention.